You’ve scoured the listings on the internet, clicked through to any in your budget or chosen suburb, and pored over the photos.

 - Follow the instructions carefully.
 You’d be surprised how many people muck this up!
 Give yourself the best chance of success by making sure you’ve filled the form out correctly, and have attached all the relevant documents.

 - Get references.
-If you’ve rented before, make sure you have a reference from a previous landlord specifically commenting on how you looked after the property and always paid your rent on time.
+If you’ve rented before, make sure you have a reference from a previous landlord specifically commenting on how you are a good tenant.
+This might include things like the quality of your bond cleaning, how you looked after the property and if you paid your rent on time.

 - Never rented before?
 A character reference from a member of the clergy, your boss, or a respected member of the community can be used instead.